Photo of a teacher following the Common Sense Education Instagram account and smiling

 Our updated curriculum readies students for the possibilities—and pitfalls—of today's always-on world, from AI literacy to cyberbullying, screen time, and more.

-🎯 Expanded coverage, with over 140 new lessons on today's most relevant topics.
+🎯 Expanded coverage: Over 140 new lessons on today's most relevant topics.

 📅 Engaging, low-prep activities: Brand-new videos, games, and interactives.